a22057916w/os/README.md

 2. Why is a simulator more accurate than deterministic modeling in algorithm evaluation? \
    1. Simulators can emulate the dynamic behavior of a real system.
    2. Simulators consider the influence of multiple factors.
-   3. Simulators precisely capture the system's state at different time
+   3. Simulators precisely capture the system's state at different time.

 3. Distinguish PCS and SCS scheduling. \
    Process-Contention Scope (PCS): Scheduling for user-thread to LWPs. \